TritonDataCenter/rfd/rfd/0067/README.md

   services, data path (if any).
 - Full nightly-1 test suite run (including testing the nightly-1 Manta).

+#### TODO

+- easy first one: sdcadm service migrate headnode0 cn2 vmapi
+    - Then test can boot the HN and CN independently, etc.
+    - Watch log.errors on all services?
+Or is that too noisy?
+Would be nice to get others to get those log.error's down to nothing as part of normal.
+    See scratch section below.
+- next: cloudapi to test delegate dataset

+- ...

+- getting test suites to work even if inst is on another HN

+#### scratch

+    ssh headnode0   # shouldn't matter which one sdcadm service migrate headnode0 cn2 --all

+    sdcadm service sync-restore-data
+        Hidden command, code in lib/service.js or whatever.
+Used by 'migrate' for each service to ensure have latest bits....
+I guess it could be a proc then.
+Used by the bg task that is syncing these every 5m.

+            lib_services.listServices(...)
+            lib_services.syncRestoreData({
+                targetHeadnodes: [array of target servers]
+            }, function (err) {...});

+        This calls the "sync now" endpoint of the sdcadm-agent API on every CN to have them pull.
+Those all send progress packets (JSON objects) with which we show progress.

+sdcadm-agent:
+- listens on well-known port with an API, a la amon-relay
+- takes requests to kick off a service-restore-data sync for a given service name
+- if cannot contact a HN sdcadm-agent for sync'ing then note that for 'sdcadm status' (eventually an amon alarm for this)
+- also takes over the current sdcadm-setup service duties (logadm, anything else?)
+- Q: what cleans out service-restore-data when insts are removed?
+This argues for *pull*.
+- does this service-restore-data sync every 5m

+sync-restore-data.sh prototype
+    Done:
+        /var/sdcadm/svc-restore-data/
+            svc-vmapi/
+                sapi-insts.json
+                vm-$uuid0.json
+                    XXX vmapi dump doesn't have, e.g. 'archive_on_delete'
+                    Q: what else it is missing from 'vmadm get ...'?
+                    TODO: discuss with  joshw
+                ...
+            images/
+                ... db of images here.
+Clean up is harder, but that is fine.
+    TODO: add dump of sapi-app.json and sapi-svc.json to give option to debug or construct VM payload from that data.
+    TODO: delegate datasets (e.g. cloudapi)

+Then migrate of vmapi is:

+- alias: How to determine alias?
+Possible to have same way as for restore?
+I.e. vmapi is down.
+If all the headnodes are sync'ing properly (should check that as part of this migrate), then can look at those 'vmadm get' payloads and find a free one?
+That limits to only have core svc insts on HN.

+  In general 'service restore data' would include all required info... including how to choose a valid alias.

+  Could switch away from '<name><N>' style to manta's style.
+That's a big change tho.
+What breaks if we have 'vmapi-$shortId' for alias?

+  Could have all sapi service and inst data syncing, then assuming that is up to date, we know about all insts.
+This is a periodic dump of `sdcadm insts vmapi` ... strictly define that, because currently that object is too fluid. :) Perhaps the raw SAPI data if that suffices.
+- image: from somewhere in server-restore-data
+- payload: TODO: work out steps from the info we have (perhaps look back at logs for the manual experience?).
+Do we just use SAPI info?
+Or do we also look at instance (also VMAPI obj and 'vmadm get' obj differ!)?
+  XXX Do we *use* SAPI CreateInstance if we are after SAPI?
+No... that doesn't
+      work for VMAPI, duh.
+But need to update SAPI instances after.
+- Chose IP how?
+Is NAPI down?
+Possibly, so need that IP info in svc-restore-data.
+    TODO: talk with cody about plan here to reserve IPs on admin for core zones.
+What about public ones? re-use those ones?
+Might prefer to.
+Then, e.g. 'tlive' would still work without need to update LBs, DNS, configs.
+    What about stealing IP for admin network too?
+We shouldn't have both running at the same time... because by def'n they aren't ready for that.
+- TODO: what about updating ips in settings everywhere?
+And ensuring clients reconnect properly (they will be expected to).

+Re-try: what is vmapi restore/migrate procedure?
+- pick alias from vm-*.json -> vmapi1
+- image: if not already installed on target HN, reverse install origin chain from svc-restore-data/images/...
+- payload: 2 options
+    1. from vm.json dump (from VMAPI or vmadm get)
+    2. from SAPI data:
+        Q: Does SAPI CreateInstance hardcode to customer_metadata?
+        Somewhat.
+It cherry-picks a few vars from svc.metadata (and inst.metadata too?) + unholy special 'pass_vmapi_metadata_keys' handling for nat zones.
+Hopefully we can ignore the latter.
+    XXX START HERE

+Q: Restore data syncing, push or pull?
+Pull pros:
+- If restoring on a running HN, we can know when we last pulled and if successful.
+I suppose we should be able to tell that with dropped status files from pushers, but that's more work?
+- Cleanup when insts disappears seems easier with *pull*.
+- If we want smarter layout under /var/sdcadm/service-restore-data/... then there needs to be a single manager of writes to that area.
+That argues for *pull*.
+Push pros:
+- If we 'sdcadm up vmapi' on a HN, we can know *right then* to push the updated image to the remote HNs and make that push part of commiting the update.
+  We can also just poke every sdcadm-agent to update, then they pull.

 ### M2: Headnode recovery